PlayStation Portable: Launch

 On October 18, 2004, Sony announced that the PSP base model would be launched in Japan on December 11 that year for ¥19,800 (about US$181 in 2004) while the Value System would launch for ¥24,800 (about US$226).
 The launch was a success, with over 200,000 units sold on the first day of sales.
 Color variations were sold in bundle packs that cost around $200.
 On February 3, 2005, Sony announced that the PSP would be released in North America on March 24 in one configuration for an MSRP of US$249/CA$299.
 Some commentators expressed concern over the high price, which was almost US$20 higher than that of the Japanese model and over $100 higher than the Nintendo DS.
 Despite these concerns, the PSP's North American launch was a success; Sony said 500,000 units were sold in the first two days of sales, though it was also reported that this figure was below expectations.

-The PSP was originally intended to have a simultaneous PAL and North American launch, but on March 15, 2005, Sony announced that the PAL launch would be delayed due to high demand for the console in Japan and North America.
-The next month, Sony announced that the PSP would be launched in the PAL region on September 1, 2005, for €249/£179.
+The PSP was originally intended to have a simultaneous European and North American launch, but on March 15, 2005, Sony announced that the European launch would be delayed due to high demand for the console in Japan and North America.
+The next month, Sony announced that the PSP would be launched in Europe on September 1, 2005, for €249/£179.
 Sony defended the high price by saying North American consumers had to pay local sales taxes and that the Value Added Tax (sales tax) was higher in the UK than the US.
-Despite the high price, the PSP's PAL launch was a success, with the console selling over 185,000 units in the UK.
+Despite the high price, the PSP's launch in Europe was a success, with the console selling over 185,000 units in the UK.
 All stock of the PSP in the UK sold out within three hours of its launch, more than doubling the previous first-day sales record of 87,000 units set by the Nintendo DS.
-The system also enjoyed great success in other areas of the PAL region; over 25,000 units were pre-ordered in Australia and nearly one million units were sold across Europe in the system's first week of sales.
+The system also enjoyed great success in other areas of Europe; over 25,000 units were pre-ordered in Australia and nearly one million units were sold across Europe in the system's first week of sales.

 Hardware

+PSP-1000

-A PSP-1000: the shoulder buttons are on top, the directional pad on the left with the analog "nub" directly below it, the PlayStation face buttons on the right and a row of secondary buttons below the screen.
+A PSP-1000: the shoulder buttons are on top, the directional pad on the left with the analog stick directly below it, the PlayStation face buttons on the right and a row of secondary buttons below the screen.